ahmedK03/3-days-weather-forecast/README.md

 using ES6:

--fetch for the api.
+- fetch for the api.
--Asynch & await.
+- Asynch & await.
--manupulated the order of the api using concat Array method -destructing
+- manupulated the order of the api using concat Array method
+- destructing